printicus/For-Voron-Printers/MiniBurner XL Toolhead/CAD/For Volcano Lenght Nozzle/Custom Hotend.md

 - https://de.aliexpress.com/item/1005009094131015.html - Trianglelab CHCB-V
 - or just a simple volcano heatblock.

-The Trianglelab CHCB-V with his original heatsink and heatbreak is not compatible with "Main Body for Volcano Heatblock - 21mm heatsink", becouse the owerall lenght is shorter and the heatsink is bigger in diameter.
+The Trianglelab CHCB-V with his original heatsink and heatbreak is not compatible with "Main Body for Volcano Heatblock - 21mm heatsink", because the overall length is shorter and the heatsink is bigger in diameter.
 For this the part its called "Main Body for Trianglelab CHCB-V".